plapointe6/EspMQTTClient/README.md

 ## Functions

+- setLastWillMessage(topic, message, retain) : Allow to set last will message, must be done in function setup() of you sketch.
 - publish(topic, message) : publish a message to the provided MQTT topic
 - subscribe(topic, callback) : subscribe to the specified topic and call the provided callback passing the received message.
 - unsubscribe(topic) : unsubscribe from the specified topic.